by Christina Faucett, Program Administrator, Sidewalk Advocates for Life

 The birth of Christ turned the world upside down, starting with the lives of two ordinary small-town people.
 Two people willing to have their lives upended for the sake of a baby they were told would save his people from their sins.

 Faith Challenge: We may be neither kings nor shepherds.
 No angelic choir or strange star may guide our path, but we can still heed the voice of the Lord when He calls us to help the single mother, to encourage the poor father, to take in the stranger, or simply to come and marvel at the newborn baby.
-Life is unpredictable and often scary.
-Things don’t go the way we planned.
+Life isn’t always predictable; things don’t always go the way we planned.
 But God is always there, whether in the form of an angelic message, or a simple manger in which to rest our head.